Three American soldiers killed as U.S.-Israeli strikes in Iran continue into 2nd day

 Another five soldiers were critically injured, according to the U.S. Central Command.
 They mark the first American casualties since the start of operation 'Epic Fury' on Saturday.

-Iranians and others across the Middle East awoke Sunday to a region in turmoil following the killing of Iran's supreme leader in U.S. and Israeli air strikes.

-The Iranian government, now without the country's spiritual leader but with a military command structure still seemingly intact, continued strikes on Israel and on U.S. targets in Gulf states, Iraq and Jordan.
+President Trump, meanwhile, said U.S. forces had sunk nine Iranian naval ships and "largely destroyed" Iran's naval headquarters.
+U.S. Central Command would not confirm the claim.

+Still, Trump warned more attacks were coming.
+"We are going after the rest — They will soon be floating at the bottom of the sea, also!"
+Trump wrote on Truth Social.

-Israel's military said it began a new wave of attacks in Iran.
-Explosions were heard in the Iranian capital Sunday morning.
+The latest military updates came as the war's scope widened across the region.
+Israel launched a fresh wave of attacks in Iran Sunday, with explosions heard in the Iranian capital.
 Israel's military said it is striking targets belonging to "the Iranian terror regime" located "in the heart of Tehran."
-The Israeli air force said it conducted large-scale strikes to establish air superiority and "pave the path to Tehran."
+The Israeli Air Force said it conducted large-scale strikes to establish air superiority and "pave the path to Tehran."

-Iranian state media Saturday confirmed the death of Ayatollah Ali Khamenei, 86, in air strikes targeting his office in Tehran.
+Iranian state media Saturday confirmed that Supreme Leader Ayatollah Ali Khamenei, 86, was killed in air strikes targeting his office in Tehran.
 An Iran state broadcaster delivered the news in tears.
 Khamenei assumed the position of spiritual leader after the death in 1989 of Ayatollah Ruhollah Khomeini — leader of Iran's Islamic revolution.

+On Sunday, Israel's military said it carried out a "precise, large-scale operation" targeting Khamenei at what it described as a central leadership compound in the heart of Tehran.

-Iran said it had established a three-person temporary leadership council to govern the country under Islamic law before a panel of Shia clerics chooses a new spiritual leader.
+Iran said it had established a three-person temporary leadership council to govern the country under Islamic law before a panel of Shia clerics chooses a new supreme leader.

-On Sunday mourners packed Tehran's Enghelab Square and public spaces in other cities to mark what they consider Khamenei's martyrdom.
+Separately, Iran's state media IRNA cited an Iranian Education Ministry spokesperson Ali Farhadi as saying the number of students killed at an elementary school in Minab, in southern Iran, had risen to 153.

+Iran blames Israel for the strike.
+The Israeli military told reporters it is not aware of its forces operating in the area of the school strike Saturday.
+Capt.
+Tim Hawkins, a Central Command spokesperson, told NPR late Saturday, that the U.S. was aware of reports of civilian harm and said it was "looking into them."

 In Iraq, where Iran-backed paramilitaries are part of official government security forces, the government blocked entrances to Baghdad's green zone to protect the U.S. and other embassies based there.
 They deployed riot police against a group of militia members trying to breach the barricades.

-In Jordan, which discretely hosts major U.S. military bases, residents woke up to air raid sirens and the thud of missiles being intercepted.
+In Jordan, which hosts major U.S. military bases, residents reported air raid sirens and the thud of missiles being intercepted.

 Iran on Saturday and Sunday targeted luxury hotels and high-rise apartments believed to house U.S. personnel.
 Instead of the usual flood of social influencer posts basking in the winter sunshine of Dubai and its neighboring emirates, videos of drones striking high-rise buildings dominated social media feeds.
 Some images showed smoke filling part of the concourse of Dubai's airport as staff fled the building.